SocialJax: An Evaluation Suite for Multi-agent Reinforcement Learning in Sequential Social Dilemmas: Experiments

 \subsection{Results}

 \textbf{Speed Benchmarks} Since both the environments and algorithms are vectorized using JAX, they are well suited for GPU acceleration.
 In Table \ref{speed-table}, we test up to 4096 environments in parallel and observe a significant increase in the speed of the training pipeline with the addition of more parallel environments.

-We compare the performance of SocialJax and MeltingPot 2.0 \cite{agapiou2022melting} by measuring steps per second on the same hardware, which consists of an NVIDIA A100 GPU and 14 CPU cores.
+We compare the performance of SocialJax and Melting Pot 2.0 \citep{agapiou2022melting} by measuring steps per second on the same hardware, which consists of an NVIDIA A100 GPU and 14 CPU cores.
 As shown in Table \ref{speed-table}, we evaluate the speed of SocialJax across various environments and environment counts using random actions.
 We observe a significant speedup when running environments in parallel on a GPU compared to running a single environment.
 To match the parallel performance of SocialJax, the original environments would need to scale up across hundreds of CPUs.
 Regarding wall clock time, SocialJax is capable of completing 1e9 timesteps within 3 hours for relatively simple environments such as Coins, whereas training with Melting Pot 2.0 using \href{https://stable-baselines3.readthedocs.io/en/master/}{Stable-Baselines3} and \href{https://docs.ray.io/en/latest/rllib/index.html}{RLlib} takes around 1,300 hours and 150 hours, respectively.
 Consequently, conducting social dilemma experiments with Melting Pot 2.0 is highly challenging without a large amount of CPU resources.
 Training Coins in SocialJax is about 50-400 times faster compared to Coins in Melting Pot 2.0.
 For relatively complex environments such as Clean Up, SocialJax is approximately 50-140 times faster than the original environments.
 There are more details about the wall clock time comparison in the Appendix \ref{wall_clock:info}.

-\textbf{IPPO Common reward and IPPO Individual reward} We compare the performance of common reward IPPO (IPPO-CR) and individual reward IPPO (IPPO-IR) across different environments.
-In the default \emph{individual reward} setting, each agent receives a reward based on the joint-action, independent of the payoffs of other agents.
-This creates incentives for agents to over exploit common pool resources, because only they themselves benefit from their actions, while the social costs are shared by all.